AlanKostrick/shoe-shopper/README.md

 ## Instructions for use

 Navigate to `localhost:8080/` and the login info will be either `admin` , `admin` or `user` , `user`.
 Logging in as `admin` will allow access to an `add` button to add more products to the database.

+### ToDos

+- Slider of images for each product
+- Quantity/Totals using BigDecimal
+- Shoe size selectors